-SECTION I:RESPONSIVE PRACTICES
+SECTION I: RESPONSIVE PRACTICES

 It is a priority of the San Antonio Independent School District for staff to implement a restorative and instructional approach using evidence-based best practices to respond to student behavior.
-Through the use of proactive planning, proven behavior techniques, interventions, and supports, the root causes of a student's behavior can be identified, and an appropriate plan established for teaching new behaviors and helping the student to be successful within the school community.
+Through the use of proven behavior techniques, interventions, and supports, the root causes of a student's maladaptive behavior can be identified and an appropriate plan for teaching new behavior established.